root-project/root/docbook/users-guide/FittingHistograms.md

 ### Draw Options

-*‘SAME’* sets On/Off function drawing on the same pad.
+*‘SAME'* sets On/Off function drawing on the same pad.
 When a fit is executed, the image of the function is drawn on the current pad.

-*‘No drawing’* sets On/Off the option "`0`"- do not draw the fit results.
+*‘No drawing'* sets On/Off the option "`0`"- do not draw the fit results.

-*‘Do not store/draw’* sets On/Off option "`N`"- do not store the function and do not draw it.
+*‘Do not store/draw'* sets On/Off option "`N`"- do not store the function and do not draw it.

 ### Print Options